Guidance

 • University of Sunderland

-Recovery Connections, a local LERO, runs the collegiate recovery programmes at Teesside University and Middlesbrough College with in-kind support from the educational institutions.
+Recovery Connections, a local LERO, runs the collegiate recovery programmes at Teesside University, Middlesbrough College and the University of Sunderland with in-kind support from the educational institutions.

-Early findings from Birmingham’s collegiate recovery programme suggests that two-thirds of students have shorter periods of recovery than in the US, and the majority also experience significant mental health problems (Trainor, 2023).
+Research estimates that between 300 and 1,800 young adults may be trying to sustain recovery on an average-sized UK university campus of 20,000 students (Day and Trainor, 2024).
+Early findings from Birmingham’s collegiate recovery programme suggests that two-thirds of students have shorter periods of recovery than in the USA, and the majority also experience significant mental health problems (Trainor, 2023).

 Recommendations for future research